resource-disaggregation/blk-switch/osdi21_artifact/README.md

    ./host_tcp_ssd.sh
    ./host_i10_ssd.sh
    ```
+   **NOTE: please edit "system_env.sh" to specify Target IP address and number of cores before running the following scripts.**
+   You can type "lscpu | grep 'CPU(s)'" to get the number of cores of your system.

 ### Linux and blk-switch Evaluation (with root)
 Now you will run evaluation scripts at Host server.
 We need to identify newly added remote devices to use the right one for each script.